tompascall/GOL/README.md

 ###Conway's Game of Life

-This is a minimal Game of Life project using test driven approach with Node.js, Mocha, Expect.js, Sinon.js, and Grunt task automation.
+This is a minimal [Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) project using test driven approach with Node.js, Mocha, Expect.js, and Grunt task automation.

 ####Prerequisities